Mercer County, North Dakota

 Mercer County is a county in the U.S. state of North Dakota.
-As of the 2020 census, the population was 8,350.
-Its county seat is Stanton.
+As of the 2020 census, the population was 8,350. and was estimated to be 8,348 in 2024.
+The county seat is Stanton and the largest city is Beulah.

 History

-The Dakota Territory legislature enacted an January 8, 1873 law to create a county named Mercer, whose boundaries would be identical to Pratt (a now-extinct county).
+The Dakota Territory legislature enacted a January 8, 1873 law to create a county named Mercer, whose boundaries would be identical to Pratt (a now-extinct county).
 This county did not come into existence, as the 1873 act was nullified on January 14, 1875, by the legislature.
 On that date the legislature created another Mercer County, from previously unorganized territory.
 The county was named for William Henry Harrison Mercer, (1844–1901), a rancher who settled north of Bismarck in 1869.
 The unorganized county was not attached to another county for judicial or administrative purposes; this condition continued until November 6, 1883, when the county government was organized.

 The county boundaries were altered in 1879, 1881, 1885, 1892, and 1901.
 Its boundaries have remained unchanged since 1901.

 Geography

 The northern boundary of Mercer County is delineated by Lake Sakakawea, created in 1956 on the Missouri River.
 The county's eastern boundary is delineated by the river as it flows southeastward from the dam that created the lake.
 The county terrain consists of rolling hills, largely devoted to agriculture.
-The terrain slopes to the north and east; its highest point is near the midpoint of its southern boundary, at 2,451' (747m) ASL.
-The county has a total area of 1112.597 sqmi, of which 1042.781 sqmi is land and 69.816 sqmi (6.3%) is water.
+The terrain slopes to the north and east; its highest point is near the midpoint of its southern boundary, at 2,451 ft ASL.

+According to the United States Census Bureau, the county has a total area of 1112.597 sqmi, of which 1042.781 sqmi is land and 69.816 sqmi (6.28%) is water.
+It is the 35th largest county in North Dakota by total area.

 The southwestern corner counties of North Dakota (Adams, Billings, Bowman, Golden Valley, Grant, Hettinger, Slope, Stark) observe Mountain Time.
 The counties of McKenzie, Dunn, and Sioux counties are split, with their northern portions observing Central Time and the southern portions observing Mountain Time.